 Grading Every Deal at the 2019 NBA Trade Deadline

 Trades.
-Trades, everywhere.
+Trades everywhere.

 Even when the NBA's forecast calls for relative quiet leading into February's deadline, it never disappoints.
 Something always happen.
 Multiple somethings, both big and small, always happen.

-Note: UPDATE: The Kings have, in fact, traded for Harrison Barnes, so they go from an "Incomplete" to a "B-."
-Hindsight is helping out Sacramento for a change, and it feels weird.